binli/binli.github.com/_posts/cfs.md

 The Sponsorship Process
 ===

-The following is the flow of action as far as sponsorships are concerned:
+The procedure for sponsorship matters is the following:
  1. Prospective Sponsor (You) receives the Sponsor Document (this document that you are reading)
- 2. Decision is made to become a sponsor of GNOME.Asia 2014, and the sponsorship level
+ 2. You decide to become a sponsor of the GNOME.Asia Summit 2014 as well as the sponsorship level
- 3. An e-mail is sent to committee@gnome.asia, informing the organizers of your decision
+ 3. You send an e-mail to committee@gnome.asia, informing the organizers of your decision
- 4. GNOME.Asia will confirm that the sponsor slot is still available, and will send you an invoice and a contract, along with detailed payment instructions.
+ 4. GNOME.Asia will confirm that the sponsor slot is still available and will send you an invoice as well as a contract, along with detailed payment instructions.
  5. You sign the contract, and return it to GNOME.Asia
  6. You initiate internal approvals for the payment of the invoice, and release the payment of the invoice to GNOME.Asia.
  7. GNOME.Asia sends you the sponsorship acceptance letter.